paschistrobel/CookBERT/README.md

 <sub>Best performances printed in bold</sub>

 ### Named entity recognition
-Food entity tagging using the curated version of the [FoodBase corpus](https://academic.oup.com/database/article/doi/10.1093/database/baz121/5611291 "Link to FoodBase paper"), as well as the labels provided by [Stojanov et al. (2021)](https://www.jmir.org/2021/8/e28229 "Link to paper") for five different tagging schemes.
+Results of the food entity tagging task using the curated version of the [FoodBase corpus](https://academic.oup.com/database/article/doi/10.1093/database/baz121/5611291 "Link to FoodBase paper"), as well as the labels provided by [Stojanov et al. (2021)](https://www.jmir.org/2021/8/e28229 "Link to paper") for five different tagging schemes.
 <table>
     <thead>
         <tr>